ppy/osu-wiki/news/2020-10-09-beatmap-spotlights-season-2-autumn-2020.md

 - **Lobbies will be open for the whole week.** We realized that making the timeshift lobbies only available on the weekends is difficult for a lot of players interested in participating our league system and thus we will now keep it open for the whole week instead, starting from today.
 - **Some playlists will now feature mods.** A fundamental part for a diverse gameplay is to add mods, especially if we want to give skilled players a bit more of a challenge!
 But do not worry about having your favourite song or map featured as a mod-only difficulty.
 All maps that feature mods will also have their original version available.
 We want to keep it fair and fun for everyone!

-*Note: osu!taiko will not be able to feature mods this season due to limitations with osu!lazer's current implementation.*
+*Note: osu!taiko will not be able to feature mods this season due to limitations with osu! (lazer release)'s current implementation.*

 ### General aspects